stiatragul/sarin_website/content/home/publications.md

 # This file represents a page section.
 headless: true

+active: false

 # Order that this section appears on the page.
-weight: 90
+weight: 80

-title: Recent Publications
+title: Publications
 subtitle: ''

 content: